Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: S_3 Quantum Double Phase in the S_3 Enlarged HGW String-Net Model

-In a pure topological phase, an anyon's internal states are not observable, as they would transform as the anyon hops on the lattice and inevitably interacts with the gauge field.
-The only gauge-invariant quantity or the physical observable of an anyon is the anyon type.
+In a pure topological phase, an anyon's internal states are not observable: They would transform as the anyon hops on the lattice and inevitably interacts with the gauge field.
+An anyon's only gauge-invariant quantity or physical observable is its type.